datashield/datashield-infrastructure/README.md

 MySQL and MongoDB database server will be installed on the machine and the machine will have a firewall activated.
 The datashield test data and projects will also be installed using this environment.

+##### datashield_testdata_development

+As above but will install the development version of Opal and the development branch of the server side R packages.
+* Note: You will need to edit this environment once you know what the development branch names are going to be *

 ##### datashield_travis

 This is the puppet environment used for testing datashield modules using travis continuous integration.
 This puppet